The Kashmir Conflict-

 he said why?
 The reply was: because you never lie.
 So, one can see the

 contradiction.
-There is a policy that based on lie and deception could be
+There is a policy that's based on lies and deception could be

 everything else but cannot have any relation to the Prophet of Islam.